wengong-jin/iclr19-graph2graph/README.md

 * Numpy
 * scikit-learn

-The code is tested under python 2.7 with pytorch 0.4.0 and 0.4.1.
+The code has been tested under python 2.7 with pytorch 0.4.0 and 0.4.1.

 # Quick Start
 A quick summary of different folders: